-- A family story was that when the first of the family came to America that after they had located, the wife, a daughter of a Highland clan chief, went back to Scotland to sell their property.
-She was traced with the money to the returning ship but was not on the ship when it docked and no one would admit to knowing anything about her.
+The Preston name is English in origin but also common in Ireland, Scotland, and Wales.
+Roxanna Preston, grandmother of Arthur Joel Bolinger, said that our Preston ancestors were of Scottish descent.
+A family story was that when the first of the family came to America, after they had decided where to settle, the wife, a daughter of a Highland clan chief, went back to Scotland to sell their property.
+She subsequently was traced with the money from the sale back to the returning ship but was not on the ship when it docked in America and no one would admit to knowing anything about her.

-- That the Prestons were among the earlier settlers of the Mohawk Valley in New York and didn’t leave there until the opening of the Western Reserve in Ohio, when many from that area migrated west.
-They stayed in the Western Reserve only a few years before moving to Noble County, Indiana to the village of Ligonier.
+According to AJ Bolinger, the Prestons were among the earlier settlers of the Mohawk Valley in New York and didn’t leave there until the opening of the Western Reserve in Ohio, when many from that area migrated west.
+He said they stayed in the Western Reserve only a few years before moving to Noble County, Indiana to the village of Ligonier (see below).

-- AJ Bolinger’s grandmother, Roxanna Preston, told him about the huge mica rocks (in the Mohawk Valley) on which she and her brothers and sisters played on and how they would peel off great slabs of mica.
-She also said that there was spring near their home where there was a huge outpouring of oil and how the Indians went there and dipped a blanket in the oil, then wrung it out to get the oil for their medicines.
+AJ Bolinger’s grandmother, Roxanna Preston, told him about the huge mica rocks (in the Mohawk Valley) on which she and her brothers and sisters played and how they would peel off great slabs of mica.
+She also said that there was spring near their home where there was a huge outpouring of oil, that the Indians would go there and dip a blanket in the oil, then wring it out to get the oil for their medicines.

 The ancestors for whom we have names are as follows: